 - Proof of Spanish address

 - Explanation of why you are applying(in Spanish)

-The police station will have a special department for foreigners called the Departmento de Extranjeros, which is where you'll need to go.
+The police station will have a special department for foreigners.
+This is the Departmento de Extranjeros, which is where you’ll need to go.

 The main office is located at Plaza de Campillo del Mundo Nuevo 3.